performikon/startkit0/memory-bank/productContext.md

 # Product Context

 This file provides a high-level overview of the project and the expected product that will be created.
-Initially it is based upon projectBrief.md (if provided) and all other available project-related information in the working directory.
 This file is intended to be updated as the project evolves, and should be used to inform all other modes of the project's goals and context.
-2025-05-07 14:28:05 - Log of updates made will be appended as footnotes to the end of this file.
-2025-05-07 14:45:42 - Updated based on newly created projectBrief.md content.

--

 ## Project Goal